Chen Zhi (Three Kingdoms): Life

-Chen Zhi died on 23 September 259.
-Liu Shan shed tears and deeply lamented his death, and issued an imperial decree to honour him with the posthumous title "Marquis Zhong" (忠侯; "loyal marquis").
+Chen Zhi died in 258, on 28 September.
+Liu Shan shed tears and deeply lamented his death, issued an imperial decree that said: "Chen Zhi managed the affairs of our time.
+His kindness and excellency were a model.
+His capability and solemness were a standard.
+He was in harmony with righteousness and brought benefit to everything.
+His myriad of achievements are brilliantly manifest.
+His life did not reach distantly, and I am grieved by that.
+One who in life has an excellent reputation, should in death be given a beautiful posthumous name.
+Let's honour him with the posthumous title "Marquis Zhong" (忠侯; "loyal marquis")."

 After Chen Zhi's death, Huang Hao continued to rise through the ranks and gain greater power while showing favouritism towards his supporters and those who fawned on him.
 The Shu government also became more corrupt under Huang Hao's influence until its eventual collapse in 263.

 Family

 Liu Shan enfeoffed Chen Zhi's first son, Chen Can (陳粲), as a Secondary Marquis (關內侯), and appointed his second son, Chen Yu (陳裕), as a Gentleman of the Yellow Gate (黃門侍郎).